w3c/cogai/demos/README.md

 ### Using Natural Language to Teach Everyday skills

 Demos that explore the potential for using natural language for teaching and evaluating everyday skills (also known as "commonsense".
 These would build upon the progress made in the other demos, e.g. work on natural language, machine learning and attention allocation.

+### Evolutionary Approaches to Visual Perception

+Humans are able to recognise foreground objects and their structure from just a few examples, despite wide variations in orientation, size, backgrounds and lighting conditions.
+In addition, we're able to understand scenes using a combination of a wide angle low resolution sensor and a narrow angle high resolution sensor, necessitating saccades as the eye swivels to scan areas of interest.
+The means to replicate these capabilities will be explored via evolutionary approaches using progressively more complex scenes to refine neural networks and control systems.

+### Acquisition of Muscle Memory

+The cortico cerebellar circuit supports real-time control over many muscles using sensory relayed via the cortex as a means of carrying out actions devolved to it by the cortico basal ganglia circuit.
+A series of demos will explore the potential for acquisition of [muscle memory](https://en.wikipedia.org/wiki/Muscle_memory) in terms of a hierarchy of automata, and the progressive reduction of the need for conscious attention and control through successive repetitions of each action.